 SEC.
 12.01.
 Accidental Discharges.

-1. Users shall notify the District immediately upon accidentally discharging wastes in violation of this ordinance to enable countermeasures to be taken by the District to minimize damage to the POTW, treatment processes, the receiving water, and the public in general.
+1. Users shall notify the District Manager immediately upon accidentally discharging wastes in violation of this ordinance to enable countermeasures to be taken by the District to minimize damage to the District infrastructure and/or POTW, the receiving water, and the public in general.

 The notification shall be followed, within fifteen (15) business days of the date of occurrence, by a detailed, written statement from user describing the cause(s) of the accidental discharge and the measures being taken to prevent future occurrence.
-Such notification will not relieve users of liability for any expense, loss or damage to the wastewater system, treatment plant, or treatment process, or for any fines imposed.
+Such notification will not relieve users of liability for any expense, loss or damage to the District infrastructure and/or POTW, or for any fines imposed.

-2. In order that employees of users are informed of District requirements, users shall make available to their employees copies of this ordinance together with such other wastewater information and notices which may be furnished by the District from time to time directed toward more effective water pollution control.
-A notice shall be furnished and permanently posted on the user’s bulletin board advising employees whom to call in case of an accidental discharge or spill in violation of this ordinance.
+2. In order that employees of users are informed of District requirements, users shall make available to their employees copies of this Ordinance together with such other wastewater information and notices which may be furnished by the District from time to time directed toward more effective water pollution control.
+A notice shall be furnished and permanently posted on the user’s bulletin board advising employees whom to call in case of an accidental discharge or spill in violation of this Ordinance.

 3. Any direct or indirect connection or entry point for persistent or deleterious wastes to the user’s plumbing or drainage system would be eliminated.
-Where such action is impractical or unreasonable, the user shall appropriately label such entry points to warn against discharge of such wastes in violation of this ordinance.
+Where such action is impractical or unreasonable, the user shall appropriately label such entry points to warn against discharge of such wastes in violation of this Ordinance.

 SEC.
 12.02.
 Notice of Violation.
-When the General Manager finds that a user has violated, or continues to violate, any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, the General Manager may serve upon that user a written Notice of Violation (NOV) within five (5) business days of the receipt of such notice, an explanation of the violation and a plan for the satisfactory correction and prevention thereof, to include specific required actions, shall be submitted by the user to the General Manager.
+When the District Manager finds that a user has violated, or continues to violate, any provision of the District’s Pretreatment Program or this Ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, the District Manager may serve upon that user a written Notice of Violation (NOV).
+Within five (5) business days of the receipt of such notice, an explanation of the violation and a plan for the satisfactory correction and prevention thereof, to include specific required actions, shall be submitted by the user to the District Manager.
 Submission of such a plan in no way relieves the user of liability for any violations occurring before or after the receipt of the NOV.
-Nothing in this Section shall limit the authority of the General Manager to take any action, including emergency actions or any other enforcement action, without first issuing a NOV.
+Nothing in this Ordinance shall limit the authority of the District Manager to take any action, including emergency actions or any other enforcement action, without first issuing a NOV.

 SEC.
 12.03.
 Consent Orders.
-The General Manager may enter into any documents establishing an agreement with any user responsible for noncompliance.
+The District Manager may enter into any documents establishing an agreement with any user responsible for noncompliance.
 These documents shall include specific action to be taken by the user to correct the noncompliance within a time period specified by the document.
-The documents shall have the same force and effect as the administrative orders issued pursuant to this ordinance and shall be judicially enforceable.
+The documents shall have the same force and effect as the administrative orders issued pursuant to this Ordinance and shall be judicially enforceable.